 - 2. Remove plastic plugs or cover plate from engine timing/rotation hole (A) and timing pin hole (B). - NOTE: Some engines are equipped with flywheel housings which do not allow use of an engine flywheel rotation tool.
-These engines with straight nose crankshafts may be rotated from front nose of engine, using JDG966 Crankshaft Front/Rear Rotation Adapter. - Using JDE83 or JDG820 Flywheel Turning Tool, rotate engine flywheel in running direction (clockwise viewed from front) until No. 1 (front) cylinder is at TDC compression stroke.
-Insert JDG1571 or JDE81-4 Timing Pin in flywheel.
+These engines may be rotated from front nose of engine, using JDG966 Crankshaft Front/Rear Rotation Adapter. - 3.
+Using JDE83 or JDG281A Flywheel Turning Tool, rotate engine flywheel in running direction (clockwise viewed from front) until No. 1 cylinder is at TDC compression stroke.
+Insert JDG1571 Timing Pin in flywheel.

-If No. 1 cylinder rocker arms are loose, the engine is at No. 1 TDC compression.
+If No.1 cylinder rocker arms are loose, the engine is at No. 1 TDC compression.